klack/klack.cloud/README.md

 To use your own ca-signed certificates rename `config/traefik/dynamic/certs.yml.example` to `config/traefik/dynamic/certs.yml` and place `ca.crt`,`server.crt`, and `server.key` in `config/traefik/certs`

 # Uninstall
+- Move the `backup` and `home` folders to a safe location to preserve your data
-Run `./setup.sh --clean`
+- Run `./setup.sh --clean`
-Remove entry for `node_exporter` from `/etc/crontab` on your host machine
+- Remove entry for `node_exporter` from `/etc/crontab` on your host machine
-Remove entries from `/etc/hosts` on your server and your local machine
+- Remove entries from `/etc/hosts` on your server and your local machine